 Just like us, our brands can quickly become “ill”.
 But, if you’re able to spot the symptoms in time, your brand should be able to make a full recovery.

 So, whether you’ve been unsuccessful in diagnosing your own brand health or you weren’t even aware of the concept, it doesn’t matter — this blog post is for you.

-Read on to get the basics on this important metric and to find out how you can track it.
+Read on to explore the basics of this important metric and find out how you can track it.

 What is Brand Health?

-Firstly, let’s take a look at what brand health is.
+First, let’s take a look at what brand health is.

 Why is Tracking Brand Health Important?

 Let’s say you’re confident that your brand is targeting the right audience and your sales are increasing.
 Great!
 Understandably, you might then be wondering why you should focus any effort on tracking your brand health.